hashicorp/f5-terraform-consul-sd-webinar/README.md

 ```
 - Create Terraform run
 - Modify `terraform.tfvars.example` and add a prefix to identify your resources
+- Modify `terraform.tfvars.example` specify the source IP address you will be connecting from i.e. 192.0.2.10/32
 - Rename `terraform.tfvars.example` to `terraform.tfvars`

 ```